hsf-training/hsf-training-docker/_episodes/08-gitlab-ci.md

 Now, you can proceed with updating your `.gitlab-ci.yml` to actually build the container during the CI/CD pipeline and store it in the gitlab registry.
 You can later pull it from the gitlab registry just as you would any other container, but in this case using your CERN credentials.

 > ## Not from CERN?
-> If you do not have a CERN computing account with access to [gitlab.cern.ch](https://[gitlab.cern.ch), then everything discussed here is also available on [gitlab.com](https://gitlab.com) offers CI/CD tools, including the docker builder.
-Furthermore, you can do the same with github + dockerhub as explained in the next subsection.
+> If you do not have a CERN computing account with access to [gitlab.cern.ch](https://[gitlab.cern.ch), then everything discussed here is also available on [gitlab.com](https://gitlab.com), which offers CI/CD tools, including the docker builder.
+> Furthermore, you can achieve the same with GitHub + Github Container Registry.
+> To learn more about these methods, see the next subsections.
 {: .callout}

 Add the following lines at the end of the `.gitlab-ci.yml` file to build the image and save it to the docker registry.